KyletheFox/Dr_Bob_Disassembler/README.md

 # op-code-generator
-Generating op codes from fictional assembly.
-Dr Sim4
+Create a disassembler that reads in fictious op codes from Dr Bob's SIM.